wunderlist20/backend/README.md

 ERROR 500
 {
     "status": 500,
-    "message": "Your use could not be created ${error}."
+    "message": "Your user could not be created ${error}."
 }
 ```